-As part of our recruitment process, Eastern Airways and Humberside International Airport (HIAL) collect and process personal data relating to job applicants.
+As part of our recruitment process, Humberside International Airport collects and processes personal data relating to job applicants.
 The Company is committed to being transparent about how we collect and use your data and to ensure we meet our obligations under the GDPR (General Data Protection Regulations).

 What personal information do we collect?